lkesteloot/unsong/unsong.md

 “Yes!” she said enthusiastically.
 “That’s totally what I’m here for!”

-“So…fecking…annoying,” Clark mumbled to himself.
+“So... fecking... annoying,” Clark mumbled to himself.

 “Tell me, Ms. Lowry, you’re a writer, what would be an appropriate message to put on a card for a letterbomb?”